gravwell/ipexist/README.md

+# ARCHIVED

+This repo is archived, visit the [mono repo](https://github.com/gravwell/gravwell) for current code.

 # ipexist
 A library for efficiently storing and checking for the existence of an IPv4 set with high density sets.